Woseseltops/fowlt/README.md

 To keep Fowlt up to date, regularly check back on GitHub for changes and obtain the latest using a simple:

   fowlt$ git pull

+EXPANDING

+If you want, you can add your own confusible checker modules to Fowlt.
+This is done as follows:

+1. __Make sure you have a file with lots of text to Fowlt on__ The British National Corpus was used for the modules included in the standard Fowlt installation.

+2. __Create a language model__
+This can be done automatically by running 'confusible_trainer/confusible_trainer.py [word1,word2,word3] [corpus]'.
+Three files will be created: and instance file (the training material), an IGTree file and IGTree.wgt file (the actual language model created by Timbl).

+3. __Add your new your new module to Fowlt__
+You have to add your new module both to the Fowlt server and the Fowlt client server.
+More info on this will added later.